The Legal Benefits and Pitfalls of a Joint Venture

 Even where the joint venture takes the form of a business agreement rather than forming a new entity, the parties must still carefully review all of the relevant terms to avoid potential legal disputes down the road.
 For example, if Company A agrees to sell Company B’s products, what does that mean for Company B’s intellectual property rights?

-Joint venture participants who currently compete in the same market and industry must also be careful that their activities do not run afoul of state or federal antitrust laws.
+Joint venture partners who currently compete in the same market and industry must also be careful that their activities do not run afoul of state or federal antitrust laws.
 Some joint ventures may be viewed as an illegal “cartel” by the Massachusetts attorney general or the U.S. Department of Justice.
-This is why it is always critical to consult with a qualified Massachusetts business attorney before proceeding with any kind of joint venture.
+This is why it is always critical to contact a law firm and seek legal advice from a qualified Massachusetts business lawyer before proceeding with any kind of joint venture.